John-Kibirige/portfolio/README.md

 # Portfolio website

-This is the entire mobile version of the portfolio
+This is the entire version of the portfolio for both mobile and desktop

 ## Built With